In this article: Creating a Canvas Course Site | Use Our Template | Add Your Syllabus | Modules and Content

 Add Your Syllabus

-Our Canvas site template also includes a blank syllabus template you can edit and populate.
-This can be found in the Modules, and was developed with the Academic Affairs syllabus guidelines.
+If you prefer not to use the Canvas syllabus, the Canvas site template also includes a blank syllabus template page that you can edit and populate.
 Note that there are separate modules for the College and the Institute:

 Modules are the way to organize content in your course site.
 Modules are the container for other Canvas elements like pages, assignments, discussions, and quizzes.
 Modules give a lot of flexibility in organizing your course.
 Many instructors opt for a temporal organization (one module equals one week is very popular), but you can also use them to organize your course thematically.
 This video gives a quick overview of Modules in Canvas and the template.